ppmarq1/react-todo-app/README.md

 # react-todo-app
-This repositorie was made to review all React contents.
+This repositorie was made with the objective to review all React contents.